Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 data definition

-The second phase of the site startup when Django models are being loaded.
+The second phase of the site startup, when Django loads the database models and does its own startup.

 site analysis

-The third phase of the site startup when Django models have been loaded, and Lino analyzes them to fill its own data structures.
+The third phase of the site startup, when Django models have been loaded, and Lino analyses them to fill its own data structures.

 runtime